 "The time limit on the SNAP program is harmful to veterans, who have the unique need to adjust back into society after an entirely different existence.
-When did we decide that three months is enough to get your life back together after being in a combat zone?
+When did we decide that three months is enough to get your life back together?
 I myself was dropped from SNAP because of the time limit.
 There were many times, more than I'd like to try and count, when I would go two or even three days without food.
 SNAP would go a long way to bolstering my health as I continue to wade through the seemingly endless appeals process before me."